The Little Æolian Harp Page

 Æolian Harp Plan

-The above drawing of an Æolian harp was drawn by Bruce Taylor (using Windows Paintbrush) and posted on rec.music.maker.builders several years ago.
+The above drawing of an Æolian harp was drawn by Bruce Taylor (using Windows Paintbrush) and posted on rec.music.maker.builders many years ago.
+The tuning pins are harpsichord tuning pins and the hitch pins are any type of attractive headless nail.
+Pre-drill holes for both (first in an off-cut!)
 Both Bruce and I would like to know of harps built using this plan.
-See below for the stories of three.
+See below for the stories and pictures of some.

 Tune all the strings to the same pitch, but each string should be of a different diameter.
 I had success using various nylon guitar strings.
-The important factor is various diameters - I suspect different sizes of fishing line would also work.
+The important factor is various diameters - I know different sizes of fishing line also works.

 When the wind blows across the strings, it causes it them to vibrate.
 But unlike bowing a violin or plucking a lute or guitar (where the string sounds the pitch to which it is tuned), the wind causes harmonics to sound.